AbdulDudu/Fenamnow/docs/supabase.md

 # Supabase

 This is simply the entire backend backend infastructure for Fenamnow.
 This includes the database.
-The realtime communication and API endpoints
+The realtime communication and API endpoints.

 ## Database